ganeti/ganeti/man/hspace.rst

   groups.
 The default is to not try allocation at all, if some not N+1 happy node is found.

+\--accept-existing-errors
+  This is a strengthened form of \--independent-groups.
+It tells hspace to ignore the presence of not N+1 happy nodes and just allocate on all other nodes without introducing new N+1 violations.
+Note that this tends to overestimate the capacity, as instances still have to be moved away from the existing not N+1 happy nodes.

 -l *rounds*, \--max-length=*rounds*
   Restrict the number of instance allocations to this length.
 This is not very useful in practice, but can be used for testing hspace